asdf1011/bdec/docs/source/format/reference.rst

 Specification
 =============

-A bdec reference can have one attribute;
+A bdec reference can have one or two attributes;

-  * A name
+  * name -- The name to use for the referenced entry.
+  * type -- If specified, identifies the name of entry to be referenced.
+If it is not specified, the reference name is used to find the referenced entry.

 Examples